erizov/Professor/semester_3/lecture_13_integration_patterns/message_queue/README.md

 }
 ```

-**Purpose**: Apache Kafka uses this pattern for event streaming, message queuing, and distributed system communication.
+**Purpose**: Apache Kafka uses this pattern for event streaming, message queuing, and distributed structure communication.